QubesOS/qubes-doc/InstallationGuide.md

 -   Under some circumstances, when you choose "Use All Space" during installation, the installer will not replace your boot partition but will create another one.

+-   It might take up to 1 minute for some apps to start from a newly created AppVM.
+This happens only for the first time.

+-   Installer doesn't enable ```qubes_setupdvm``` service by default, which prevents Disposable VMs from working correctly.
+You should enable it manually from the console in Dom0:

+    ``` {.wiki}
+    sudo bash
+    chkconfig qubes_setupdvm on
+    ```

 Getting Help
 ------------